What Shape Has 4 Congruent Sides

 The Square: A Special Case of the Rhombus

 A square is a special type of rhombus (and also a special rectangle).
 It satisfies all the properties of a rhombus, but it adds an extra layer of constraint: all four angles must be right angles (90 degrees).
-Therefore, a square is a rhombus with the added property of having equal angles.
+Which means, a square is a rhombus with the added property of having equal angles.
 This makes it a highly symmetrical and regular quadrilateral.

 The Kite: A Different Perspective